chuyang-deng/vibe-utils/README.md

   - `-1` if the first number is smaller than the second
   - `0` if the numbers are equal
   - `1` if the first number is larger than the second
+- **vibeeval()**: Returns a float representing the result of the mathematical expression

 ### Error Handling

-Both functions raise:
+All functions raise:
-- `ValueError`: If OpenAI API key is not set or invalid arguments provided
+- `ValueError`: If OpenAI API key is not set, invalid arguments provided, or invalid mathematical expression (vibeeval only)
-- `Exception`: If OpenAI API call fails
+- `Exception`: If OpenAI API call fails or response validation fails

 ## Requirements